 Young & Battaglia at Rockett St George

 Dormer windows extend out of the roof and create extra space.
 There is, however, more work involved and they can be more expensive than a Velux.
-You’ll need a proper staircases access with a dormer design, which can require permission.
+You’ll need proper staircase access with a dormer design, which can require permission.
 But the extra expense and work may be worth it with the added value the space will bring.
-A neutral scheme makes sure the space is kept light and airy.
+A neutral scheme makes sure the bathroom is kept light and airy.

 Don’t let awkwardly shaped ceilings and tiny spaces put you off.
 Whether you paper a small panel or a full room, use pattern to create a unique look.
 Wallpaper is great for adding instant personality to a space, so choose a design that you really love.
 Background colour has a big impact on the overall feel of a room – choose more muted colours in the bedroom for a restful feel.

 Place your bed under a sloped ceiling in loft conversions to make the most of the space.
 If the windows in your extension aren’t large, keep the decor pale to maximise light.
 Add interest with brightly coloured accessories and patterned bedding.

 This is another good example of a mezzanine floor loft conversion.
 The height of this tall, narrow room is maximised thanks to the addition of a mezzanine room.
 This is great if you want to add extra space to a high-ceilinged, open-plan room.
 An engineer will need to calculate the strength of the floor and any alterations required to the building structure.

 A limited footprint shouldn’t impact on your creative flair.
 Add value to your loft conversion with a stylish bathroom.
 The sloped ceilings create a dramatic frame for the stylish roll-top bath underneath.
 For small spaces there’s no need to shy away from using bold wallpaper designs.
 A big-patterned feature wall adds personality in a compact room and gives the space a focal point.